-JAPAN - Regarding the principle of decision-making provided in paragraph 4, Japan can in principle support consensus system.
+- JAPAN Regarding the principle of decision-making provided in paragraph 4, Japan can in principle support consensus system.
 However, the principle of decision-making should be decided so as to match the functions of the Committee: "a majority of the votes cast" system may be better for decision-making of minor issues.
-Japan reserves its position.

-- 5. The Committee shall convene [Can/EU/MEX :at least [once a year]] [NZ: once every two years] [Can: in regular sessions] [CII: in regular sessions.]
-[T] he Committee shall be chaired [AUS/NZ/MEX: [and hosted]] [EU: [and-hosted]] [Can: successively by each Party] [AUS: by a volunteering Party] [in English alphabetically] [NZ/MEX: [in English alphabetical order]] [AUS: his English alphabetical order]] [CII/US: assisted by a Vice-Chair from the Party due to chair and host the subsequent meeting.]
+Japan reserves its position. - 5.
+The Committee shall convene [Can/EU/MEX : at least [once a year]] [NZ: once every two years] [Can: in regular session] [CH: in regular session.
+Regular sessions].
+[T]he Committee shall be chaired [AUS/NZ/MEX: {and hosted}] [EU: {and hosted}] [Can: successively by each Party] [AUS: by a volunteering Party] [in English alphabetically] [NZ/MEX: {in English alphabetical order}] [CH/US: assisted by a Vice-Chair from the Party due to chair and host the subsequent meeting.]
 [EU: A Special session may be called for by one Party and convened if the majority of the Parties does not oppose such request.
 The Special session shall be chaired by the Party chairing the Regular session of that year.
-The Committee shall preferably meet in Geneval. - CH If we use the term "regular session", we have to include also a paragraph in extraordinary sessions.
+The Committee shall preferably meet in Geneva.] - CH If we use the term "regular session", we have to include also a paragraph in extraordinary sessions.
 Switzerland is flexible as to the location of meetings.
 The advantage of Geneva would be that the attendance of delegates at other international meetings in Geneva could be used to also convene an ACTA meeting.
 Concerning the frequency of the meetings, we consider that this point can only be decided once the functions of the Committee have been agreed.
-Basically, we share the opinion expressed by New Zealand to have meetings on a biemial basis with the possibility to call for an extraordinary session between two regular meetings. - SING On the matter of holding regular meetings, we prefer that the provision stipulate a minimum meeting frequency of once every two years (to opposed to once a year) as this would give the Committee greater flexibility to adopts the frequency to sult its needs. - AUS Australia is flee bloos to whether the Oversight Committee convenes in regular session at least once every one or two years.
-Australia proposes that the Oversight Committee, meetings for chaired and hosted by a volunteering Party. - MEX.
-It is important to convene once a year since 2 years is too long.
+Basically, we share the opinion expressed by New Zealand to have meetings on a bienvial basis with the possibility to call for an extraordinary session between two regular meetings. - SING On the matter of holding regular meetings, we prefer that the provision stipulate a minimum meeting frequency of once every two years (as opposed to once a year) as this would give the Committee greater flexibility to adjust the frequency to suit its needs. - AUS Australia is flegible as to whether the Oversight Committee convenes in regular session at least once every one or two years.
+Australia proposes that the Oversight Committee meetings be chaired and hosted by a volunteering Party. - MEN It is important to convene once a year since 2 years is too long.
 It is suggested that during this annually session, the Committee reports on follow-ups such as international cooperation and enforcement practices.
 Likewise, include information such as parties willing to join the agreement, among other things. - NZ New Zealand supports the Committee meeting on a biennial basis with provision for the Committee to meet in extraordinary sessions in between, if the circumstances warrant additional meetings. - From an administrative perspective it appears sensible to at least link together the responsibilities for being the host and for providing the Chair. - JAPAN Frequency of meetings should be decided so as to match the nature and volume of the functions to be entrusted to the Committee.